 We never recommend taking more luggage than you can personally carry as there might not always be someone on hand to help you.
 One suitcase, ideally that can be wheeled as you will be walking (5-minutes) from the hotel to the train station in St Petersburg, and a small day pack will be more than enough.

-Whilst Japan is an incredibly safe country to visit, we recommend you don’t bring anything you won’t really need – expensive jewellery and watches are not necessary, you can leave them at home.
+Whilst travelling around, we recommend you don’t bring anything you won’t really need – expensive jewellery and watches are not necessary, you can leave them at home.
 Be vigilant always and avoid carrying large amounts of money around with you.
 You could invest in a money belt to go under your clothes to keep cards, money or air tickets in for extra safety.

 HEALTH & MEDICAL

 You should visit your doctor or travel nurse a minimum of 8 weeks before your departure date to make sure your vaccinations are all up to date.
 Please check the government website if you need more information.

 It is not recommended to drink tap water in Russia.
 Although it is clean and safe for locals to drink, what you are used to at home will differ and you could end up with an upset stomach.
 You should keep hydrated whilst you’re out there, so make sure you always have a bottle of water with you.